Jr-14/blog/content/posts/cryptopals-set1-hex-to-base64/index.md

 Rust is able to store each character in a string within a byte (7 bits for each character)!
 This makes it useful as we can cast characters in a string into `u8`.

 ### Converting a Hex encoded string into base64 encoded
 The very first step is to convert our hex string into its correct integer representation.
 For example, the character '4' should be converted to a 4 (decimal) and an 'f' or 'F' should be a 15 (decimal).
 We can do this by grabbing the byte value of the character '0' for numbers, and subtracting it to any character numbers.
 Likewise, we do the same for lowercase and uppercase characters; grab the byte value of the character 'a' for lowercase and byte value of 'A' for uppercase and subtract it to the corresponding lower or uppercase character, and then we add 10.
 We add 10 since 'a' or 'A' is the number 10 (decimal) in hexadecimal.
+We can create a function as such:

 ```rust
 /// Calculate the corresponding hex character into a number